KennethTrecy/chearmyp_parser/README.md

 			###
 		```

 2. *Simplex*.
-These tokens can be thought of as basic concepts that other concepts can use or
+These nodes can be thought of as basic concepts that other concepts can use or
 	include.
 For example, `letter`.
 Since these are simple, they cannot contain other concepts.
 	Simplexes must end using a vertical line (`|`).
 It means that the concept "ends" there.
 	```